Call Us to Find a Therapist

 Issues Treated in Therapy:

 Social isolation is an actual physical isolation from other people, or the lack of close friends generally.
 Socially isolating oneself can mean staying home for days, not talking with friends or acquaintances, and generally avoiding contact with other people.
-It can also mean that, even if contact with other occurs, it is superficial and brief, while more meaningful, extended relationships, and especially close intimacy, is missing.
+It can also mean that, even if contact with others occurs, it is superficial and brief, while more meaningful, extended relationships, and especially close intimacy, is missing.
 Social isolation is potentially both a cause and a symptom of emotional or psychological challenges.
 For example, feeling depressed, inadequate, or anxious can lead us to isolate; isolation can then increase feelings of loneliness and depression, fear of other people, or a negative self-image.
 Relationships are necessary for our well-being, but they also may trigger our negative feelings and thoughts.
 Breaking a cycle of isolation is a difficult but necessary part of recovery from emotional distress.

 Therapy can help deal with the emotional and psychological issues that can lead to isolating behaviors.
 It is important to note that sometimes, both kinds of isolation may not be a choice; that is, people may be socially or emotionally isolated even though they report wanting to have friends, wanting to engage emotionally, and wanting to have a support network, but for some reason are unable to make those connections – perhaps because they do not know how, have a pattern of dysfunctional relationships that cause people to separate from them, or are simply too afraid or anxious to form new relationships.
 In such cases, a therapist can help learn social skills, uncover the causes of dysfunction in relationships, and support a person emotionally as he or she builds a support network.

 Tim, 37, finds it very hard to keep a friendship going for more than a few months.
 He reports that at first, he gets along very well with other people, and that at work he is “the star of the office,” but that eventually his friends stop calling him and don’t return his calls, and he doesn’t know why.
 The therapist encourages Tim to talk about the most important relationships he has lost, and together they discover that, in fact, his former friends have communicated to him their reasons for ending their relationship.
 The therapist helps Tim begin to uncover some distorted beliefs about himself; specifically, Tim considers himself smarter, and generally more important than other people, and has little concern for them.
 Under this, therapy reveals a deep sense of shame which Tim masks through his narcissistic beliefs and behaviors.
-Tim is able to recognize how badly he really feels about himself, and begins to develop empathy – for himself, and then for others – which helps him start on the road to more healthful self-image and relationships.
+Tim is able to recognize how badly he really feels about himself, and begins to develop empathy--for himself, and then for others--which helps him start on the road to more healthful self-image and relationships.

-Last updated: 05-14-2013
+Last updated: 08-06-2013